Shawn Chin: Miami FC

-On March 5, 2018, Chin signed with "Miami FC 2," The National Premier Soccer League side for Miami FC, ahead of their inaugural season.
-He made six appearances during the regular season as his team went on to win the NPSL National Championship.
-In 2019, Chin played a bigger role with the team, now going by just "Miami FC," playing in all but one of the team's regular season games.
-The team repeated as NPSL Champions, beating New York Cosmos B on August 3, with Chin scoring the final goal in the 3-1 win.
+On March 5, 2018, Chin signed for Miami FC, ahead of their inaugural season.
+He made six appearances during the regular season as they went on to win the NPSL National Championship.
+In 2019, playing in all but one of the team's regular season games, Miami repeated as NPSL Champions, beating New York Cosmos on August 3, with Chin scoring the final goal in the 3–1 win.

 Chin stayed with the team when it moved to the newly created National Independent Soccer Association in Fall 2019.
-He played in five of the team's regular season games and came in as a second half substitute in NISA East Coast Championship, which Miami won 3-0 over Stumptown Athletic.
+He played in all of the team's regular season games including the NISA East Coast Championship, which Miami won 3–0 over Stumptown Athletic.

 International

 Chin joined the United States U-20 national team for camp in 2008, and played against Guatemala and Honduras.
-He became tournament Champions with the US U-20, where he had a goal and assist in three caps.
+He became tournament Champions with the US U-20, where he had 3 goals and an assist in four caps playing as a center mid.
+Chin also scored a key penalty in the finals to solidify the win.